Can I Wear Contacts With Pink Eye

 First, always wash your hands with soap and water before handling contacts or touching your eyes.
 This helps prevent the spread of bacteria that can cause pink eye.
 It is also important to use only sterile contact lens solutions and never reuse contact lens cases without first cleaning them with a sterile solution.

-See also What Color To Wear For 2023 New Year
+See also What To Wear At A Luau Party

 Second, replace your contacts regularly according to your doctor’s instructions.
 Wearing old or worn out contacts can increase the risk of infection since they may not fit properly or may be contaminated with bacteria from the environment or from your own skin and tears.